ContextLab/hypertools/python/readme.md

 <b>Inputs:</b>

-A numpy array, or list of arrays
+A numpy array, list of arrays, or pandas dataframe

 <b>Arguments:</b>